Bundesliga

 This included trips to Manchester to learn about sponsorship, and to Amsterdam where they studied the renowned Ajax academy.

-"We travelled the world to make FC Bayern a leading European club," Rummenigge told the Bayern website in 2019.
+"We travelled the world to make Bayern a leading European club," Rummenigge told the club's website in 2019.
 "And to this day, during a match Uli and I discuss football from the first to the 90th minute."

 A world-class CEO at a world-class club

-It would have been fascinating to listen in on their conversations during the 2001 Champions League final, when Bayern - with successor as CEO Kahn in goal - beat Valencia on penalties in Milan.
+It would have been fascinating to listen in on their conversations during the 2001 Champions League final, when Bayern beat Valencia on penalties in Milan.
 Discussions afterwards no doubt centred on how to keep Bayern at the top of the tree in Germany, and perhaps even on Rummenigge's future.

-He took over as CEO in February 2002 when the men's team was split off into a subsidiary company, helping to oversee Bayern's move from the Olympiastadion to the state-of-the-art Allianz Arena.
-Their new home, which can hold 75,000 fans for Bundesliga matches, was built at a cost of €340 million and opened in 2005.
+He took over as CEO in February 2002, when the men's team was split off into a subsidiary company, helping to oversee Bayern's move from the Olympiastadion to the state-of-the-art Allianz Arena.
+Their current home, which can hold 75,000 fans for Bundesliga matches, was built at a cost of €340 million and opened in 2005.

 Bayern would see VfB Stuttgart and Wolfsburg beat them to the title before the end of the decade, before they lost out twice to a thrilling Dortmund side led by Jürgen Klopp between 2010 and 2012.